stigc/JavaTunes-Audio-Player/README.md

 # JavaTunes-Audio-Player
 This is the playback and tag parsing code extracted from my very old JavaTunes project (http://stigc.dk/projects/JavaTunes/).
 Some of the code is from before 2004 (Java 1.4).
-I did som quick refatoring to make it usable, I hope I succeded.
+I did som quick refactoring to make it usable - I hope I succeeded.
 All playback is native Java code.
 No libs required.

 Decoders